shashank-srikant/shashank-srikant.github.io/_posts/2018-07-15-aspiring-academics.md

 (Note - there's a reverse ask here as well.
 If they do give you that time, what can you do to ensure they feel their time is well spent on you.
 Read [Jason Eisner's article below](#doingresearch) to learn more about this.)

-This webpage is directed at those who entered their undergrad degrees with a bleeding idealism to do great science and engineering.
+In general, this webpage is directed at those who entered their undergrad degrees with a bleeding idealism to do great science and engineering.
 Unfortunately, many with that ideaslism lose steam by the time they graduate, and instead pick a "stable" job where they may not necessarily get to do the science they once dreamt of doing.
 There's nothing wrong really in exploring other verticals after your undergrad -- in fact, it's a _very_ positive sign that you want to explore something that you really enjoy.
 But from my experience, I see a vast majority whose hearts are still in science, but who may just not figure out the concrete steps needed to experience high quality science and research.